Alpine A110 (2017): A110 GT4

+A110 Rally

 The Alpine A110 Rally was announced in May 2019 and officially presented during the Rallye Mont-Blanc Morzine (5-7 September 2019).
 It is homologated by the FIA to Group R-GT specifications, its light aluminium chassis is derived from the Cup & GT4 versions and has 1.8-litre, 4-cylinder turbocharged engine delivering between 320 and 330 horsepower.
 In 2020 an Alpine Trophy championship consisting of five rounds of the 2020 FFSA French Tarmac Rally Championship calendar was created.
 The first two rounds of the championship were won by Emmanuel Guigou with a notable third overall at the Rallye Mont-Blanc Morzine 2020 a year after its official presentation.

-A110 GT4 Evo
+A110 Pikes Peak

-In March 2023, a special version of the Alpine A110 GT4 Evo was teased ahead of its competitive debut at the Pikes Peak International Hill Climb in June.

-Other media
+Alpine will participate for the first time in its history on 25 June 2023, in the Pikes Peak International Hill Climb, using a special variant of the A110 developed in collaboration with Signatech.
+It was unveiled in May 2023, featuring revised aerodynamics, a tuned engine producing nearly 500 hp and a weight of only 950 kg.

+In popular culture

-The car attracted some attention in February 2018, when a company-provided car caught fire while being filmed for an episode of the British television programme, Top Gear.
+The car attracted some attention in February 2018, when a company-provided car caught fire while being filmed for an episode of British television programme Top Gear.
 The responding fire personnel were not able to control the fire, and the car was burnt to destruction.
-This was due to a fuel failure when driver Chris Harris said, “There’s a red light on the dashboard, smoke, smoke, smoke!”
+This was due to a fuel failure when Chris Harris said, "There’s a red light on the dashboard, smoke, smoke, smoke!"

-James May remarked on the Alpine A110, pronounced (‘Alpeen’), "It has 248bhp, weighs the square root of diddly, and is the greatest thing to come out of France since the Mouli cheese grater."
-May eventually bought an Alpine in mid 2018 referring to it as his car of the year.
+James May remarked on the Alpine A110, "It has 248bhp, weighs the square root of diddly, and is the greatest thing to come out of France since the Mouli cheese grater."
+May eventually bought an Alpine in mid-2018, referring to it as his "car of the year".

-The A110 Premiere Edition appeared in Gran Turismo Sport via patch update 1.13 alongside the original model on February 28, 2018.

-The 2017 A110 was introduced as a playable car to Forza Horizon 4 with the Season 17 Update which arrived on December 12, 2019.

 With Renault rebranding to Alpine for the 2021 Formula One World Championship, the brand introduced two cars exclusively used by drivers Fernando Alonso and Esteban Ocon to drive to the different tracks of the European leg of the season.
 The two cars have the same livery as the Alpine A521, along with their driver numbers on the bonnet.

-Masahiro Sakurai in an interview with Katsuhiro Harada has said that he owns an Alpine A110 as his "for fun" car.
+Kouki Sawatari drives three variants of the A110 in the manga and anime series MF Ghost.